FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

    "image": "" // User Avatar from FlowFuse
 }
 ```
 Behind the scenes, we're appending our user object to the msg object, via the SocketIO auth option.
-We make the socketio object available via a computed [setup](https://dashboard.flowfuse.com/contributing/guides/state-management.html#setup-store) object, this means that we can access user data in any ui-template widget like this:
+We make the socketio object available via a computed [setup](https://dashboard.flowfuse.com/contributing/guides/state-management.html#setup-store) object, this means that we can also access user data in any ui-template widget like this:

 ```
 setup.socketio.auth.user